 Temperance hall resident artist program

-Choreographers and artists working in performance and interdisciplinary fields of practice may apply to become a Resident Artist at Temperance Hall in the first half of 2019.
+Choreographers and artists working in performance and interdisciplinary fields of practice may apply to become a Resident Artist at Temperance Hall.

-The awarded artist will be one of two provided with a six-month placement at Temperance Hall (Artist 1: Jan - Jun, Artist 2: Jul - Dec).
+In 2019, two artists will each be awarded a six-month placement at Temperance Hall (Artist 1: Jan - Jun, Artist 2: Jul - Dec).
 Our Resident Artists receive up to 100 hours of in-kind space, access to our onsite office, and staff mentoring across their allocated six-month period.

 Resident Artists can utilise their time developing new or existing ideas, conducting workshops, showings or presentations.
 Your EOI may propose multiple ideas, with scope for creative development, workshops, showings, collaboration and presentation.
 Applicants may also wish to propose partnership ideas within their application.
 We welcome artists and groups at any stage of their career to apply.